hello-Ryan/league-tracker-app/README.md

 Built using Node, NextJS and TailWindCSS.

-This is a side project that I'm working on that is using the [League of Legends API](https://developer.riotgames.com/).
+This is a side project that I'm working on that is using the [League of Legends API](https://developer.riotgames.com/) to track match history and champion winrates.

  The design of the website will take inspiration from both [u.gg](https://u.gg/) and [op.gg](https://www.op.gg/).

 For Champion Icons, Runes, etc I will be using [Data Dragon](https://riot-api-libraries.readthedocs.io/en/latest/ddragon.html) as my source.